The best apps to learn French in 2026

 The Rosetta Stone app focuses first on teaching the fundamentals of a language.
 Then, learners can choose to continue with personalized 25-minute tutoring sessions.

-Rosetta Stone offers subscription and lifetime pricing options:
+Rosetta Stone offers subscription and lifetime pricing options.

 Rocket French is an app that takes a fun but fairly thorough approach to language learning, with two sections of lessons.